ArkeinGuardia/Triumph_TTS/README.md

     non-grid formation.
 Used to indicate open order troops.
 * points (optional) Number of points the base is worth.
 Default is the points for the type.
+* max (optional) Indicates that the base definition is for multiple bases, all of which will use the same defintion.  e.g, max=4, will create four bases when the the army is spawned.
 * battle_card (optional) Battle card that modifies the standard behviour of the type
 * dismount_as (optional) String containing the name of the variable for